Bornova: Education

 Bornova has 80 primary schools and 102 kindergartens.
 At secondary-level education, there are 19 high schools and 22 professional schools.
 The figures for the student and teacher's corps are shown in the table.
 The average student per teacher ratio is (22,1%), with primary education the most congested at 25,5%.

-Higher-level educational institutions are assembled under the very large structure of Ege University, which brings together 11 faculties, 7 institutes, 6 higher education centers and 7 higher professional schools and 25 research centers.
+Higher-level educational institutions are assembled under the structure of Ege University, which brings together 11 faculties, 7 institutes, 6 higher education centers and 7 higher professional schools and 25 research centers.
 The university had 42,693 students and 2,895 academic staff in 2007.

-In adult education, the state-managed Public Training Center and Professional Training Centers offer courses in various practical fields with a total of 100 trainers, and 12,356 people including participants in literacy courses received courses in these establishments in 2006.
+In adult education, the state-managed Public Training Center and Professional Training Centers offer courses in various practical fields with a total of ~100 trainers, and 12,356 people including participants in literacy courses received courses in these establishments in 2006.
 Illiteracy is an issue almost exclusively restricted to new migrants into Bornova, and especially to women among these.
 There are also a number of private initiatives in the same field, such as the 29 companies offering driver's license courses.

 Professions

 The total of district's commercial enterprises numbering 28,016, the figure reached by accumulating the total production, retail, wholesale units and connected offices neighbors around forty five thousand, which results in the picture of a very active district.

-855 Bornova companies are registered exporters and a total amount of 596,224,735 US Dollars could be estimated for 2006 as exports which were made by Bornova district companies.
-83 companies with foreign capital participation operate in Bornova and the recorded amount of foreign direct investments between 1997-2007 was 71,928,267 US Dollars.
-Among instantly recognizable international names which operate with sizable Bornova bases, BMC, Tuborg, Efes Pilsen, and CMS Tyres can be cited.
-The textile and clothing wholesalers are concentrated in MTK industrial and marketing zone, built especially for these industries.
+855 Bornova companies are registered exporters and a total amount of $596,224,735 US Dollars could be estimated for 2006 as exports which were made by Bornova district companies.
+83 companies with foreign capital participation operate in Bornova and the recorded amount of foreign direct investments between 1997-2007 was $71,928,267 US Dollars.
+International companies which operate with sizable Bornova bases, BMC, Tuborg, Efes Pilsen, and CMS Tyres can be cited.
+The textile and clothing wholesalers are concentrated in MTK industrial and marketing zone, built exclusively for these industries.

 Bornova's vast plain has been a preferred location for more than a century for İzmir's industrial base.
 The choice of Bornova by numerous official institutions as their regional headquarters, combined with the services industry, with medical and legal services especially standing out, as well as other professions, all contribute to the pace of the district.
 Agricultural production is comparatively very modest in added value.

+Sport

+The local women's football team Bornova Hitab Spor was promoted to the Turkish Women's Super League at the end of the 2023-24 Women's First League season.